-This depends on how long you’ve been employed.
+Figuring out your notice period often depends on the length of your employment.
 Generally speaking, the longer your employment, the longer your notice period is.

 What about fixed term contracts?